 Real estate developers also have the potential to earn significant incomes by managing and investing in real estate projects.
 Property managers who oversee rental properties can also earn competitive salaries in North Carolina.

 Real estate can also be a part-time gig.
-Obviously this means a lower potential income from real estate, but this can be a great way to supplement other income or have a flexible job while you focus on other projects, like pursuing education or turning to a new career.
+Obviously, this means a lower potential income from real estate, but this can be a great way to supplement other income or have a flexible job while you focus on other projects, like pursuing education or turning to a new career.

 Of course, the benefits are that part-time work allows one to experience a real estate career without immediately abandoning other sources of income.
 Starting out part-time may even make it easier to find out which niches and markets you prefer before committing to a career switch.